wzj1143/CExArg/README.md

 ## 4. Command-Line Usage
 This repository does **not** include the ICCMA 2019 benchmark instances due to licensing and size considerations.
-To run the system on your own data, please place the desired argumentation framework files (in APX format) into the `data/` directory.
+To run the system on your own data, please place the desired AF files (in APX format) into the `data/` directory.

-A contrastive explanation can then be computed using the following general command:
+A CE can then be computed using the following general command:

 ```bash
 python main.py   --apx <path-to-af.apx>  --fact <fact-argument> --foil <foil-argument> --semantics <semantics>